iilness2/Project-Based/README.md

-This is dockerfile which can used as a based for running the pipeline at gitlab.
+This is dockerfile which can used as a based for running the pipeline at gitlab with Docker in Docker model.
 Project contains tools which can used to build:
 - python 3.6
 - php7.1